 “She’s just come on leaps and bounds with her confidence,” enthuses Sarah-Jayne’s mother Bethan.
 She says that while Sarah-Jayne used to find it difficult to communicate with people, “since working here and doing Project SEARCH she’s just full of confidence and a much happier person in herself.
 She’s had amazing support.”

 The support has come from a variety of sources, including from her mentors at the department, to her job coaches Rebecca and Natalie from Agoriad Cyf, to instructor Gwyn from Coleg Llandrillo Menai.
 Rebecca and Natalie have supported Sarah-Jayne to learn new tasks, and initially provided intensive support at the beginning of the programme.
 “As the weeks went on we took a step back a little bit; we realised that she was getting the hang of the tasks,” says Natalie.
 “She became quite independent pretty quickly.”
 Still, the two job coaches continued to drop in throughout the year to offer support to Sarah-Jayne, her manager and mentors, and to check on progress.

 Sarah-Jayne is looking towards the future and to building her career in pharmacy, but not without acknowledging how far she’s come and how she has surpassed the expectations of others.

 “When I was younger I had all these doctors saying to me that I couldn’t do this and I couldn’t do that.
 I was diagnosed with Mosaic Down Syndrome so that’s why they were saying that I couldn’t do it, but I’ve proved them wrong, and it just feels like I can do anything that’s possible for me to do.”

-This story has been featured on the Big Lottery Fund’s Big Blog.
+This story has been featured on the National Lottery Community Fund’s Big Blog.